 Welcome Back Letter

 The beginning of the school year is approaching and we would like to extend a warm welcome to let you know that Whitsons School Nutrition has exciting plans for the school meal program.
 Our goal is to serve nutritious, well-balanced meals that appeal to students and the school community.
-We are pleased to provide a comprehensive school dining program for the Pelham School District that meets the National School Lunch and Breakfast Program requirements and engages students in developing a positive “Fooditude”.
+We are pleased to provide a comprehensive school dining program at Pelham Schools that meets the National School Lunch and Breakfast Program requirements and engages students in developing a positive “Fooditude”.

 Our interactive healthy eating program, called Fooditude, motivates and inspires students to consider the many benefits healthy eating and exercise have on their growing bodies and minds.
 With Fooditude, we are embarking on a movement to help students develop positive self-esteem and healthy eating habits by making a connection between attitudes and living healthy.
 It’s all about making the connection between food and healthy habits.